March 15, 2020

 - Clean and disinfect frequently touched objects and surfaces using a household cleaning spray or wipe.

 - The Centers for Disease Control and Prevention (CDC) does not recommend that people who are well wear a face mask to protect themselves from respiratory illnesses, including the flu and COVID-19.
 Face masks should be used by people who show symptoms of these diseases to help prevent the spread of the disease to others.
+However, in the event of asymptomatic patients, we ask that all patients wear a mask in the office.

 If you develop life-threatening conditions such as severe shortness of breath, changes in mental status, severe dehydration, or other complications, don’t hesitate to dial 911.